spacejam/rio/README.md

 on users who want to do high-performance storage.

 * only relies on libc, no need for c/bindgen to complicate things
-* the completions implement Future, but I don't use that myself
+* the completions implement Future, if ur asyncy

 This is a very early-stage project, but it will be the core of [sled's](http://sled.rs) IO stack